PKU-YuanGroup/Open-Sora-Plan/README.md

 Open-Sora Plan shows excellent performance in video generation.

-### 🔥 WFVAE with Higher performance and compression
+### 🔥 WFVAE with higher performance and compression
 - With an 8×8×8 downsampling rate, but achieves higher PSNR than the VAE used in Wan2.1.
 Lowers the training cost for the DiT built upon it.

 ### 🚀 More powerful sparse dit